-Figure 1.1.1.
+Figure 1.1.1 .
 Gulf Group and Atlantic Group Cobia stock boundaries used for management purposes by the Councils and the Atlantic States Marine Fisheries Commission (ASMFC) 1 Figure 1.1.2.
 Commercial landings (lbs lw) history for Gulf Group Cobia for the Gulf and FLEC Zones from 1986 - 2019 Source: SEFSC Commercial ACL data (Accessed August 21, 2020) Figure 1.1.3.
 Recreational landings (lbs ww) history for Gulf Zone cobia from 1981 - 2019 5 Figure 1.1.4.
 Recreational landings (lbs ww) history for the FLEC Zone from 1981 - 2019 6 Figure 1.1.5.
-Step by step of the actions modifying catch limits of Gulf Group Cobia, it's Zones, and sectors day in the Gulf of Mexico from 2017 to 2019.
+Step by step of the actions modifying catch limits of Gulf Group Cobia, it's Zones, and sectors Figure 2.5.1.1.
+Distribution of the recreational cobia harvested (numbers of fish) per person per day in the Gulf of Mexico from 2017 to 2019.
 Figure 2.5.1.2.
-Distribution of the commercial cobia harvested (numbers of fish) per person in the Gulf of Mexico from 2017 to 2019 Figure 2.5.1.3.
+Distribution of the commercial cobia harvested (numbers of fish) per person in the Gulf of Mexico from 2017 to 2019.
+Figure 2.5.1.3.
 Distribution of the recreational cobia harvested (numbers of fish) per vessel per trip in the Gulf of Mexico from 2017 to 2019.
 Figure 2.5.1.4.
-Distribution of the commercial cobia harvested (numbers of fish) per trip in the Gulf Zone from 2017 to 2019 Figure 2.5.2.1 Distribution of the recreational cobia harvested (numbers of fish) per person per day in the FLEC Zone from 2017 to 2019.
-Figure 2.5.2.2.
+Distribution of the commercial cobia harvested (numbers of fish) per trip in the Gulf Zone from 2017 to 2019.
+Figure 2.5.2.1 Distribution of the recreational cobia harvested (numbers of fish) per person per day in the FLEC Zone from 2017 to 2019.
+Figure 2.5.2.2 Distribution of the commercial cobia harvested (numbers of fish) per person per Figure 2.5.2.2.
 Distribution of the commercial cobia harvested (numbers of fish) per person per day in the FLEC Zones from 2017 to 2019 Figure 2.5.2.3.
 Distribution of the recreational cobia harvested (numbers of fish) per vessel per trip in the FLEC Zone from 2017 to 2019.
 Figure 2.5.2.4.
-Distribution of the commercial cobia harvested (numbers of fish) per trip in the FLEC Zone from 2017 to 2019 Figure 2.6.1.
+Distribution of the commercial cobia harvested (numbers of fish) per trip in the FLEC Zone from 2017 to 2019.
+Figure 2.6.1.
 Length distribution of cobia harvested in the commercial sector in the Gulf Zone.
-40 Figure 2.6.2.
+42 Figure 2.6.2 .
 Length distribution of cobia harvested in the commercial sector in the FLEC Zone.
 The red line is the current minimum size limit (33 inches FL) for the FLEC Zone Figure 2.6.3.
 Fork length distribution of the recreational cobia harvested in the Gulf Zone from 2017 to 2019 Figure 2.6.4.
-Fork length distribution of the recreational cobia harvested in the FLEC Zone from 2017 to 2019 Figure 3.1.1.
+Fork length distribution of the recreational cobia harvested in the FLEC Zone from 2017 to 2019.
+Figure 3.1.1.
 Commercial cobia landings (lbs lw) history of Gulf Group Cobia in the Gulf and FLEC Zones from 1986 through 2019 separate and combined, including the current FLEC Zone commercial sector ACL Figure 3.1.2.
 Recreational cobia landings (lbs lw) history for Gulf Zone cobia from 1981 through 2019 in MRIP-CHTS and the MRIP-FES equivalent Figure 3.1.3.
 Recreational cobia landings (lbs lw) history for the FLEC Zone from 1981 through 2019 including the current FLEC Zone sector ACL in MRIP-CHTS units and the MRIP-FES equivalent Figure 3.2.1.1.
-Mean annual sea surface temperature derived from the Advanced Very High- Resolution Radiometer Pathfinder Version 5 sea surface temperature data set
+Mean annual sea surface temperature derived from the Advanced Very High- Resolution Radiometer Pathfinder Version 5 sea surface temperature data set resolution radionicie i autinice version 3 sea sulface temperature data set